Dale0122/myTokenContract/README.md

 ## Description

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a single function that returns the string "Hello World!".
-This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.

 This program shows a simple contract written in Solidity, a programming language that is used for developing smart contracts on the Etherium blockchain.
 It's easy to use and fun!
 The contract has a few variables declared for storing the token name, token abbreviation, and the total supply.
 It also has a mapping variable which maps an address with a uint which is a balance of the user.
 The contract has 2 functionalities which are "mint" for adding value in the balance and "burn" for subtracting value in the balance as well.
+This contract paves the way to getting better in programming in Solidity.

 ## Getting Started